funvill/funvill.github.io/_posts/2009-11-30-indian-dice.md

 ---
-title: Indian Dice
+title: "Indian Dice"
 date: 2009-11-30 14:09:00
+categories:
+- Dice
-categories: Dice Games
+- Games
+slug: indian-dice

 ---

 Indian Dice is a poker game with dice.

 I have played this game a few times, mainly when we don&quot;t have a set of cards to play with and want to play poker.
 Its very simple if you have played poker before.